PLEASE READ THE FOLLOWING, then scroll down and click "submit."

-What Will Your Coach do for YOU?
+What will your Mentor do for YOU?

-to new possibilities.
+LISTEN to words and undertones.
+Ask thought-provoking questions to open you to new perspectives and possibilities.
 Motivate, provide accountability, inspire, celebrate accomplishments, help you discover internal and external resources to help yourself.
 Provide a fresh perspective and focus.
 Create a commitment.
 Hold you accountable to do what you say you will do.
 Be a champion and cheerleader for your best life and self that you love and enjoy!

 What will you do?

-You are the expert on yourself.
 You will set a clear and specific intention before each session and share that with your mentor.
 If you seek change, you will also set an agenda about what you want to talk about and accomplish (questions below).
 It is vital that you are honest and open about your issues, wants, fears, etc. so you can get the MOST out of the conversation.
 Lay it on the table-say, “this is what I want to do but I’m stuck.
 I’ve tried this, that and the other, but it hasn’t worked, that’s why I called you.”
 Be willing to look at yourself, be challenged and move forward.

-What don’t clients do.
+What clients do not do.

 COUNSELING VS. MENTORING

-Why are clients seeking mentoring over counseling?
+Why do clients seek mentoring over counseling?

-RELATIONSHIP STRUCTURE OF A COACH VS. COUNSELOR
+RELATIONSHIP STRUCTURE OF A MENTOR VS. COUNSELOR

-Mentor and Client: it’s a co-created relationship.
+Mentor and Client: It’s a co-created relationship.
 Mentors listen then provoke the client to think, feel, intuit and act accordingly.
 Mentors have higher expectations, give homework, provide challenges.

 Counselor and Client: In therapy, counselors create a ‘safe container’ for clients to uncover how the past created who they are today.
 Most counselors have no expectations of the client, no homework for the client, do not hold them accountable for any change.
 They may offer clients tools to manage themself and life.